 - 9 Who invented the GE Matrix?

 What is The GE Matrix?

 The GE Matrix is a 3x3 tool that allows you to map different products, services or activities based on the attractiveness of the industry and the strength of the business unit.

-The matrix is helping you make a decision between the following options:
+The matrix helps you decide the appropriate investment strategies between the following options:

-Grow/Invest: Activities placed in this area should be invested as you have a high strength in a highly attractiveness industry.
+Grow/Invest: Activities placed in this area should be invested as you have a high strength in a highly attractive industry.

 Hold: Activities that land within this section are less appealing for investment than the Grow activities, but not necessarily at the point of exiting.

 Harvest/Divest: If activity is weak in strength and the industry is not attractive then it’s likely one you should consider exiting or closing down.